mem0ai/embedchainjs/README.md

 npm install embedchain
 ```

-- Make sure that dotenv package is installed and your `OPENAI_SECRET_KEY` in a file called `.env` in the root folder.
+- Make sure that dotenv package is installed and your `OPENAI_API_KEY` in a file called `.env` in the root folder.
 You can install dotenv by

 ```js
 npm install dotenv